 If there are long lines at security, that’s actually a good sign.
 If you show up and waltz past the gate, that means the crowd has already beat you inside.

-Take advantage of Extra Magic Hours.
+Take advantage of Extra Magic Hours or even learn how to miss the crowds at Toy Story Land.
 If they are in the morning, many people may not be up for it, so you can get a head start.

 You can also get a jump on the crowds by booking a breakfast reservation before the park opens to gain access before other guests.
 My family and I have had good luck with this.
 In the past we have booked early breakfast reservations at Crystal Palace and also Be Our Guest.
 After leaving Be Our Guest we hopped right onto Seven Dwarfs Mine Train with only about a 15 minute wait!